 The meeting starts at 7:30pm

-Room 101 or 104, Casa del Prado, Balboa Park
+Room 101 Casa del Prado, Balboa Park

 New Feature at Chapter Meetings: